fcorti/alfresco-audit-analysis-reporting/Pentaho/Pentaho v7 development environment setup.md

 Now that everything is ready... go to one of the projects of the repository and follow the instructions to install A.A.A.R.
 Sparkl Application.

-## Appendix

-### Running Pentaho BA Server on port 8082

-This customization could be required of you have an Alfresco instance up and running on the default port (8080).
-Also if you setup a development environment, with an Alfresco Share instance up and running on the port 8081, you should consider to have you Pentaho BA Server instance running on the port 8082.

-First of all locate `server.xml` file in `<Tomcat installation folder>\conf` folder.
-Edit the `server.xml` file and replace all the instances of strings described below.
-- Find and replace all the instances of `8080` with `8082`(or the port you prefer).
-- Find and replace all the instances of `8009` with `8011`(or the port you prefer).
-- Find and replace all the instances of `8443` with `8445`(or the port you prefer).

-Please, always remember that to make the changes available you have to restart the Pentaho BA Server.

-### Running Pentaho BA Server with a proxy

-According to [Pedro Alves's article](http://pedroalves-bi.blogspot.it/2014/07/using-pentaho-marketplace-over-proxy-or.html), to make the Pentaho Marketplace working through a proxy, we have to change the `start-pentaho.sh` script.
-The mentioned script is stored in the Pentaho BA Server's installation folder.

-To correctly setup the configuration, open the `start-pentaho.sh` script and add the settings in the way described below.

-    ... -Dhttp.proxyHost=<IP of the proxy> -Dhttp.proxyPort=<port of the proxy> -Dhttp.nonProxyHosts="localhost|127.0.0.1|10.*.*.*"

-Restart Pentaho BA Server to make the changes available in the running instance.